aemooooon/IELTS/WritingPractise.md

 Regarding of the working basis of teachers, family life makes it more possible to be engaged in social activities for their cildren.

-This is because core duty of parents is to lay emphasis on
+This is because core duty of parents is to lay emphasis on accompany and care-giving not other aspects.
+In this sense, social interaction in a family allows all family members to be involved, which means the behavours

+Instead, students' academic performance is priority for their teachers instead of other aspects like socializing.

+Some people think that reading books can develop imagination and language skills more than watching TV.
+TAD?